NgChunMan/CreditCardFraudDetection/README.md

 ```

 ## Testing
-Unit tests are provided to validate the implementation of the gradient descent algorithm and other utilities.
+Unit tests are provided to validate the implementation.
 Run the tests using pytest:
 ```
 pytest tests/
 ```